-- To inform students and families about the processes and expectations for Senior School Students regarding course structure, satisfactory completion of a unit of VCE, attendance and promotion. - To ensure success, fairness and equity for all students in the Senior School, whilst promoting a culture of high expectations. - To create a safe environment for all students and members of the school community.
+- To inform students and families about the processes and expectations for Senior School Students regarding course structure, satisfactory completion of a unit of VCE or VM (Vocational Major), attendance and promotion. - To ensure success, fairness and equity for all students in the Senior School, whilst promoting a culture of high expectations. - To create a safe environment for all students and members of the school community.